trooperthorn/HA-net-snmpd/README.md

 A simple SNMP server.

+Changed from SNMPv2 to SNMPv3.
+I have had documentation for SNMPv3 Net-SNMP for 10 years, just automating it for Home Assistant as an Addon.

+0.0.1 version uses SNMPv3 User.
+Pass and Auth passwords are the same for 0.0.1.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 This add-on provides a simple SNMP server for your network.